MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 ## 1. Prerequisites
 The following requirements must be met to use App Center SDK:
-* Your iOS project is set up in Xcode 11 or later on macOS version 10.14.4 or later.
+* Your iOS project is set up in Xcode 13 or later on macOS version 10.14.4 or later.
-* You're targeting devices running on iOS 9.0 or later.
+* You're targeting devices running on ios 11.0 or later.
 * You're not using any other library that provides Crash Reporting functionality (only for App Center Crashes).
 * If you are using **CocoaPods** to integrate App Center, you need CocoaPods version 1.10 or later.